DiomedesAuRaa/Portfolio/README.md

 # Career Overview

-I've been in the DevOps, Infrastructure, SRE, and Platform Engineering space for over a decade.
-Here's a small overview of my career thus far.
+Hello!
+I'm Josh, I've been in the DevOps, Infrastructure, SRE, and Platform Engineering space for over a decade.
+Here's a brief overview of my career thus far.

 ---